 Poa Annua Annual Bluegrass

 Poa Annua, also known as Annual Bluegrass, is a clumpy, grassy weed common in the Southeast.
-The leaf blade is smooth on both surfaces, and the tip is boat-shaped.
-A light-green to whitish seed head appears around April.
-Annual Bluegrass reproduces by seed, which germinates in September and October, but is not usually noticed as a problem until February or March.
+Its leaf blade is smooth on both surfaces, with a distinctive boat-shaped tip.
+A light green to whitish seed head usually appears in late February or early March.

 About the Author